 There’s also the Secret Lake Cafe which offers cheap food and drink (just so you know, cheap for us is $0.50 to $2 dollar).
 Brad had a swim in the lake, but he thinks he had mini leeches on him, so dip at caution!

-This can be done via day trip and I overheard someone else buying the trip for $13 for the bus.
+This was certainly one of my favourite things to do in Kampot and this can be done via day trip and I overheard someone else buying the trip for $13 for the bus.
 Brad and I rented another moped for the day instead.